VictorChukwudi/PersonAPI/README.md

 ## Setup

-To run this project (i.e. locally),
+To run this project (i.e. locally), mongodb should be available on your machine or use mongodb Atlas

 - Clone the repo: